Law Firm of the Year 2023

 9 minutes of reading

-Negotiating rent in the contract: yes or no?
+Negotiating the rent in the contract: yes or no?

-Contrary to some assumptions, rent is not a legally mandatory part of a rental agreement.
-Nevertheless, we consider it to be a key part of the contract and recommend that you include it in the agreement.
+Contrary to some assumptions, rent is not a legally binding part of the lease agreement.
+Nevertheless, we consider it a key part of the contract and recommend that you negotiate it in the contract.
 This will save you a lot of complications and confusion in the future.
-If the rent amount if not specified in the agreement, the landlord can claim a rent amount usual for a similar apartment or house in that location.
+If the amount of rent is not agreed in the contract, the landlord can claim the rent at the rate that is customary in the local area for renting a similar flat or house.
 However, this must be proven.

 How to determine the optimal rent?

-Finding the ideal rent amount is not easy.
+Finding the ideal rent is not easy.
 If you do not use the services of a real estate agent, various real estate websites can be a good guide.
-However, it is important to compare the same types of apartments.
-Therefore, find apartments of similar layout, size and condition (it depends on whether the apartment has been renovated, how it is heated, the condition of the windows, etc.).
-Of course, the location, the floor of the building in which the apartment is located, whether there is an elevator, basement or balconies in the building also influence the price.
-It is also important whether the apartment rented is furnished or not.
+It is important to compare apartments with the same layout, size and condition – for example, whether they have been renovated, how they are heated and the condition of the windows.
+Of course, the location, the floor of the building in which the apartment is located, whether there is an elevator, a cellar or balconies in the building also influence the price.
+It is also important whether the apartment is rented furnished or not.

-Each month that the apartment is empty then not only brings in no money, but is additionally associated with utility and energy costs that the owner has to pay.
+Every month when the apartment is empty, not only does it not bring any money, but on the contrary, it is connected with expenses for utilities and energy that the owner has to pay.
 Therefore, it pays to find the right price level for the rent.

 What is included in the rent?

-The rent itself is characterized as a payment to the owner for the use of his/her flat (or e.g. non-residential space).
+The rent itself is characterised as a payment to the owner for the use of his/her flat (or e.g. non-residential space).
 However, the landlord and the tenant can agree that the rent will also include payments for services related to the use of the apartment, or charge these services as a lump sum in addition to the rent.
-This includes, for example, utilities, energy, or water charges.
-All of these payments can also be listed in a “record sheet”, which can be an attachment to the tenancy agreement, for ease of reference.
+This includes, for example, utilities, energy or water charges.
+All of these payments can also be listed in a ” record sheet”, which can be an attachment to the tenancy agreement, for ease of reference.

 In the case of long-term leases, it is usually worth transferring the utilities to the tenant.
 This gives the tenant the freedom to choose the service providers and a better overview of their expenses.
 A bit of administration at the beginning can save both parties the hassle of settling overpayments or underpayments.